dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.0.0 features compatibility with a new block.io coin adapter, as well as various other improvements.
+Version 2.0.1 is a minor patch release that fixes issues in 2.0.0.

-If you are a registered member and have installed any of the previously available coin adapters, please update them to their latest versions:
+If you have installed the block.io adapter extension, please upgrade it to 1.0.2.

-- Litecoin Adapter 1.2.0
-- Feathercoin Adapter 1.3.0

-Today version 1.0.0 of the block.io Cloud Wallet Adapter premium extension is released.
-The WooCommerce Cryptocurrency Payment Gateway extension is unaffected by this update.

 == Donating ==